Frequently Asked Questions

 A. As you work your way through this calculator, you may want to know:

-You can often obtain this information by clicking on words that are underlined and in bold (called hyperlinks).
-These will take you to pages that give more information.
+You can often obtain this information by clicking on the blue i next to a question or sometimes words will be underlined and these will take you to pages that give more information.

-If the question is asking you to put in an amount of money, for example 'how much is your rates bill', there should be a £ sign already in the box.
+If the question is asking you to put in an amount of money, for example 'how much is your rent', there should be a £ sign already in the box.
 You don’t need to put the £ sign in yourself.